lbl-srg/obc/specification/source/cdl.rst

-The buildings industry has started to integrate different metadata languages such as `Brick <https://brickschema.org/>`_ and `Project Haystack <https://project-haystack.org/>`_ into their control software and technology. `ASHRAE 223p <https://www.ashrae.org/about/news/2018/ashrae-s-bacnet-committee-project-haystack-and-brick-schema-collaborating-to-provide-unified-data-semantic-modeling-solution>`_ is another upcoming metadata language that will describe the equipment topology in buildings and also the flow of different media.
+The buildings industry has started to integrate different metadata languages such as `Brick <https://brickschema.org/>`_ and `Project Haystack <https://project-haystack.org/>`_ into their control software and technology. `ASHRAE Standard 223p <https://www.ashrae.org/about/news/2018/ashrae-s-bacnet-committee-project-haystack-and-brick-schema-collaborating-to-provide-unified-data-semantic-modeling-solution>`_ is another upcoming metadata language that will describe the equipment topology in buildings and also the flow of different media.
 This section specifies the syntax to support these metadata languages and include the semantic information represented using these languages in a CDL class.